Expat Advice for Bangkok

 Unlike in western countries, in Thailand the delivery cost next to nothing.

-Grab a TAXI : The best way to avoid traps
+TAXIS : The best way to avoid traps

 The meter isn't an option like some driver want you to believe.
 It's mandatory.

-When they stop pick you, open the door, tell them where you're going and to put the meter, before you get in.
+Open the door, tell them where you're going and to put the meter, before you get in.

 If you're close to a tourist attraction, an expensive hotel or a club, the taxi know it and that's the favorite spot for those scammy driver.